vishalshar/FoursqaureAPIUsage/README.md

 FoursqaureAPIUsage
 ==================

-program to use foursqaure API
+Code to demostrate usage of foursqaure API

+It results the 30 top places to visit at a specified coordinates